Micheline (pronounced Mish-a-leen) Maynard is an experienced writer, broadcaster and educator.

 She is an experienced public speaker, including appearances at Harvard, Dartmouth, Columbia, Michigan, Michigan State, The University of Nevada Reno, Wayne State and Indiana State.

-She has spoken to the non-profit and civic groups including the Massachusetts Specialty Food Association, Boston Center For Adult Education, Southern Automotive Conference, Women In Restructuring Confederation, US-China Chamber of Commerce, Economic Club of Grand Rapids, the Michigan Chamber of Commerce, and the Ann Arbor City Club, as well as many civic organizations.
+She has spoken to the non-profit and civic groups including the Massachusetts Specialty Food Association, Boston Center For Adult Education, Southern Automotive Conference, Women In Restructuring Confederation, US-China Chamber of Commerce, Economic Club of Grand Rapids, the Michigan Chamber of Commerce, and the Ann Arbor City Club, as well as many civic organizations and libraries.

 Culinary Background